Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

 Similar to the Penning trap, single-plane crystals have been prepared in rf traps by adjusting the confinement in the axial $(\hat{z})$ direction to be strong compared to the confinement in the radial direction~\cite{Drewsen:2003,Richerme:2016,D'Onofrio:2021,Kato:2022}.
-With traps operated in this configuration, which we denote the radial configuration, single-plane crystals of up to $\sim$50 ions have been prepared and well characterized.
-Another approach for forming 2D ion crystals is to weaken the confinement in a lateral direction to the axis ($\hat{z}$-direction) in a linear rf trap~\cite{Block:2000,Kaufmann:2012,Bermudez:2012,Szymanski:2012,Wang:2020,Qiao:2022,Kiesenhofer:2023}.
-Starting with a 1D ion chain, weakening the lateral confinement in the $\hat{y}$-direction results in a 2D zig-zag structure as discussed in Sec.~\ref{sec:linear-zigzag}.
-Through further weakening of the lateral confinement and careful control of the relative confinement strengths in the lateral and axial directions, single plane ion crystals that have an approximate elliptical shape are obtained with $1<\beta_y \ll \beta_x$.
-See Figs.~\ref{fig:2D_crystals} (b) and (c).
-With traps operated in this lateral configuration, single plane crystals of up to 150 ions have been observed in a surface electrode trap~\cite{Szymanski:2012}.
-Very stable crystal structures have been demonstrated and studied with up to 105 ions in a three-layer rf trap~\cite{Kiesenhofer:2023} operated at room temperature and with up to 512 ions in a monolithic 3-layer trap operated at cryogenic temperatures~\cite{Guo2024}.
+With traps operated in this configuration (``radial configuration''), single-plane crystals of up to $\sim$50 ions have been prepared and well characterized.
+Another approach for forming 2D ion crystals is to weaken the confinement in a direction transverse to the axis of a linear rf trap~\cite{Block:2000,Bermudez:2012,Kaufmann:2012,Szymanski:2012,Wang:2020,Qiao:2022,Kiesenhofer:2023}.
+Starting with an ion chain along the $\hat{z}$-direction, weakening the lateral confinement in the $\hat{y}$-direction results in a 2D zig-zag structure as discussed in Sec.~\ref{sec:linear-zigzag}.
+By further weakening the lateral confinement and careful controlling of the relative confinement strengths in the transverse and axial directions to ensure $1<\beta_y \ll \beta_x$, single-plane ion crystals are obtained that have an approximate elliptical shape, see Figs.~\ref{fig:2D_crystals}(b) and (c).
+With traps operated in this lateral configuration, single-plane crystals of up to 150 ions have been observed in a surface electrode trap~\cite{Szymanski:2012}.
+Stable crystal structures have been realized and studied with up to 105 ions in a three-layer rf trap operated at room temperature~\cite{Kiesenhofer:2023} and with up to 512 ions in a monolithic 3-layer trap operated at cryogenic temperatures~\cite{Guo2024}.

-In contrast to 1D chains of ions in the linear rf trap, 2D single plane crystals in rf traps undergo substantial micromotion.
+In contrast to chains of ions in the linear rf trap, single-plane crystals in rf traps undergo substantial micromotion.
 In both the radial and lateral configurations discussed above, the driven micromotion of the ions at the rf drive frequency can be designed to lie in the plane of the ion crystal~\cite{Richerme:2016, Kiesenhofer:2023}.
-A nice feature of the lateral configuration is that the trap can be designed so that the micromotion occurs in a single direction~\cite{Kiesenhofer:2023}, which enables micromotion free interactions with laser beams from more than one direction.
+A nice feature of the lateral configuration is that the trap can be designed so that the micromotion occurs in a single direction~\cite{Kiesenhofer:2023}, which enables micromotion-free interactions with laser beams from more than one direction.